-In general, market expectations continuously improve as demonstrated also by overall upward revisions of publicly available forecasts up to October 2023, accompanied by modest, but quite evident decrease in uncertainty.
+In general, market expectations continuously improve as demonstrated also by overall upward revisions of publicly available forecasts up to October 2024, accompanied by modest, but quite evident decrease in uncertainty.
 However, Addiko perceives uncertainty levels to be historically high, still remaining elevated in relation to pre-Covid shock, and risks weighing down significantly on baseline trajectories.
 Strong rebound amid current short-term and medium-term risks obviously provides less chance of additional improvement.
 Therefore, scenario-probabilities used to assign weights to a particular scenario were adjusted in favor of negative scenario as depicted in table below.
 These probabilities are defined in a joint review process.
-By default, the scenario probabilities stay the same as in the previous delivery.
 In case there is a strong argument for a revision, any expert team member can propose to amend the probability distribution.
 The proposal is reviewed jointly by the research team.
 If the argument is strong enough, wiiw's team adopts the change.

-Scenario probabilities Baseline case Optimistic case Pesimistic case October 2023 wiiw forecast report 60% 5% 35% wiw calibrates also adverse scenario that reflects extreme severity of calibrated shocks, used for static and dynamic stress testing purposes.
-No probability wiiw calibrates also adverse scenario that reflects extreme severity of calibrated shocks, used for static and dynamic stress testing purposes.
+Scenario probabilities 1 Baseline case Optimistic case Pesimistic case October 2024 wiiw forecast report 65% 5% 30%

+1 wiiw calibrates also adverse scenario that reflects extreme severity of calibrated shocks, used for static and dynamic stress testing purposes.
 No probability is assigned to this type of scenario, considered to be highly unlikely, yet plausible.

-Projections for the euro area and Addiko countries of operation use a starting point of wiiw's Spring 2023 forecasts, which had a cut-off date of September 20th 2023.
 For the Euro area, we use wiiw's assumptions for growth, inflation, unemployment, interest rates, FX and the current account for the main forecasting period: the current year and next two years.
 Beyond that, we use the ECB's most recent survey of professional forecasters for longer-term projections.2 All other series are derived from the core assumptions for these six indicators.
 For the purposes of FX forecasting we also make projections for inflation up for a six-year horizon.
 This is based on a mixture of central bank projections, consensus forecasts, and wiiw expert judgement.

 Uncertainties related to key assumptions regarding medium-term macroeconomic projections are significant.
 First of all, it is impossible to predict the duration of the war in Ukraine and its further course.
 Consequently, further turbulence in the international energy and commodity markets is possible.
 In BiH, there are additional risks that could accelerate the growth of domestic prices, which would further reduce the available real income of the population.
-Currently, the short-term effects of the normalization of the ECB's monetary policy for the economies of the Eurozone, and indirectly the EU and the Western Balkan region, can only be speculated about, because the current inflation has the characteristics of cost inflation Optimistic : According to wiiw, 5% likelihood to this scenario materializing.
+Currently, the short-term effects of the normalization of the ECB's monetary policy for the economies of the Eurozone, and indirectly the EU and the Western Balkan region, can only be speculated about, because the current inflation has the characteristics of cost inflation

+Optimistic : According to wiiw, 5% likelihood to this scenario materializing.